We believe that children can be successful in school by ensuring that their strengths and needs are equally supported.

 - Facilitate a New, Innovative Health Curriculum

-The New Balance Foundation Health and Wellness Curriculum will be offered as a pilot program while it is being validated in selected schools this year.
+The New Balance Foundation Healthy Life Skills Curriculum will be offered as a pilot program while it is being validated in selected schools this year.
 The pilot curriculum has four flexible modules grounded in the Centers for Disease Control and Prevention’s recommendations for coordinated school health programs: physical activity and exercise, nutrition, bullying and social relationships, and healthy choices/prevention that are age- and culturally-appropriate for students in grades 2 through 5.